BabuRajan002/InterviewPrep/Python/Bosscoder/Lectures/Day3/Notes/03_Loops.md

 ## Note: For and while loops are interchangeable

 - There is no difference in terms of performance if we compare both the loops
+- We can use any loops bases on our requirement!

+# Continue and Break!

+- As soon as we encounter the `continue` it will be treated as a last statement of current iteration.
+So the Loop continues!

+# Updation operators: (Not available in Python)